Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Shy and Fixed-Distance Couplings on Riemannian Manifolds

 \subsection{The Coupling SDE}

-Now we want to couple Brownian motions on $M$, and for this matter we consider couplings of a similar form to the one in the previous section.
-More precisely, for given points $x_{0}, y_{0} \in M$ and $N$-frames $U_{0}$ at $x_{0}$ and $V_{0}$ at $y_{0}$, consider the system
+Now we want to couple Brownian motions on $M$, and for this matter we consider couplings of the form described below.
+Namely, for given points $x_{0}, y_{0} \in M$ and $N$-frames $U_{0}$ at $x_{0}$ and $V_{0}$ at $y_{0}$, consider the system

 Here $W_{t}$ is an $N$-dimensional Brownian motion and $O_{U,V}$ is an orthogonal $N\times N$ matrix which depends smoothly on $U,V$, at least on a subset of $\mathcal{O}(M)\times\mathcal{O}(M)$ which will be specified later on.
 This insures that $B_{t}$ is also an $N$-dimensional Brownian motion.
 We do not impose additional conditions on the matrix $O_{U_{t},V_{t}}$ yet.